Skin care, sun protection and a healthy lifestyle

 Good skin care doesn’t need to be complicated but it does need to be consistent.
 And it’s much easier if the process becomes a habit from a young age.

-Teach your children to cleanse their face twice a day, morning and night.
+Although acne is not usually dirt related, it's still a good idea to teach your children to cleanse their face twice a day, morning and night.
 Just as you’ve taught them to clean their teeth, get them into the habit of washing their face in the morning and again before bed.

 All About Acne recommends using gentle liquid cleansers that won’t irritate or dry the skin.
 Moisturisers aren’t always necessary if your child’s skin is oily.
 However, if their skin is dry because of the weather, over scrubbing, or as a side effect of some acne treatments, they can use a light oil free moisturiser, which won’t clog the pores.